nfdi4cat/pid4cat-model/docs/future-docs.md

 Through LinkML generators pid4cat provides integration code for some programming languages other than Python, see [generated model artifacts](https://github.com/nfdi4cat/pid4cat-model/tree/main/project).

 # Policies

+_chapter will be converted to policies.md after review_

 ## Governance